-In recent years, more and more people are starting side hustles.
+In recent years, more and more people are starting side hustle businesses.
 But what exactly is a side hustle?
 It’s pretty simple: any business running alongside someone’s job or main business counts as a side hustle.

 For some people, a side hustle can be a useful supplement to a main role, while for others a conventional job may actually end up coming second.
-For these people, the side hustle might be their passion, and the thing they spend most of their time doing, but a more ‘traditional’ job might be what allows them to pay the bills – even just a few days a week.
+For these people, the side hustle might be their passion and the thing they spend most of their time doing.
+A more ‘traditional’ job might be what allows them to pay the bills – even just a few days a week.

 Why are so many people starting side hustles?

 There are several reasons why the number of side hustlers has grown so much in recent years.
-Some of these reasons are more practical and money-related than others: many people start one as a way to supplement their income; or to start their own business without giving up their main source of income straight away.
-Someone doing it for more practical reasons may plan to keep it as a side hustle, rather than being keen to turn their side hustle into a career.
+Some of these reasons are more practical and money-related than others.
+Many people start one as a way to supplement their income, or to start their own business without giving up their main source of income straight away.
+Someone doing it for more practical reasons may plan to keep it as a side hustle, rather than turning it into a career.

 Many people also choose to start a side hustle to gain a sense of security.
 In a time where many jobs are less secure, studies have shown that a significant proportion (23%) of people use their side hustle as a buffer in case something goes wrong with their main job.
-Two-thirds of people in the UK are in jobs deemed ‘insecure’, which includes the gig economy, zero-hours contracts and self-employment, while 80% of US workers live from paycheck to paycheck.
+Two-thirds of people are in jobs deemed ‘insecure’, which includes zero-hours contracts and self-employment.
+While 80% of US workers live from paycheck to paycheck.
 It makes sense that people in these insecure jobs are now turning to multiple jobs or seeking more autonomy and control.

 At the same time, a side hustle can be a way to embrace an existing passion – or even develop a new skill.
 People with creative hobbies may decide to make money from something they’re already doing.
 This can work both ways – a business can provide a much-needed audience to someone, to enable them to keep crafting without having a surplus of their own products.
 This is also a great way for people to perfect their skills whilst learning new ones – such as customer service, managing finances, social media and more.